Justas383/Sprint1/readme.md

 ## Project features

--   login with validation(not done)
+-   login with validation
--   directory and file browser(still broken)
+-   directory and file browser
 -   back button(working but might need a different logic)
--   delete button(not working)
+-   delete button
--   download and upload files(not yet working)
+-   download and upload files
--   new folder(not working)
+-   new folder

 ## Author